f4pga/ideas/gsoc-2022-ideas.md

 ## Improve the visual representation of the placement done by VTR

 During the fasm2bels stage in f4pga-arch-defs, the [fasm](https://symbiflow.readthedocs.io/en/latest/fasm/docs/specification.html) information is transformed into a post-P&R design in form of a Verilog netlist and few TCL scripts that can be later on read by Vivado.
-One of the scripts contains the information about which BELs should be instantiated and how they should be connected.
+One of the scripts contains the information about which BELs (Basic Logic Elements) should be instantiated and how they should be connected.
 Currently, however there is no information about which BEL corresponds to which instance in the original netlist which makes the placement graph hard to read.
 The idea is to implement a mechanism that will allow for better visual representation of the placement done by [VTR](https://verilogtorouting.org/) (Verilog to Routing) by highlighting the instances on various hierarchy levels with a set of colors.
+Having a clear visualization of the post-placement instances and their mapping to the physical blocks of the FPGA would be a great benefit for the toolchain users, who can leverage this information to better understand which parts of the design may need optimization.

 ### Expected Outcome